 The Current State of the Halloween Costume Industry

-Many Gen Zers have begun abandoning premade costumes and instead piecing together costumes themselves.
-This is usually done by buying separate pieces that correlate to a costume or outfit’s elements from stores such as Amazon, Shein, or TikTok shops.
+Many Gen Zers have begun abandoning premade costumes and choosing instead to piece together costumes themselves.
+Due to their wide variety and relatively cheap prices, this is usually done by buying separate, correlating pieces of a costume from different online retailers such as Amazon and Shien.

 But what About the Environment?